mazx4960/Website-Blog/README.md

 * More robust User authentication system

 ### Completed updates
+* Fix the google API OAuth error (Allow a redirect link to authenticate google account)
 * Separating Blog title and Blog Content
 * Setting a blog post to be seen by: myself, friends or everyone
 * Adding google calendar API support to pull data about your daily schedule